 In Massachusetts, when we say child custody, we are actually talking about two different things.
 Here we are talking about legal custody.
 Legal custody has to do with major decision-making for a minor.
 Legal custody is nearly always shared between the parties.
-In fact, for a probate and Family Court judge to issue an order of sole custody, that is giving major decision-making exclusively to one parent, the judge would need to find that shared legal custody would not be in the child’s best interests.
+In fact, a judge’s order of sole custody gives major decision-making exclusively to one parent.
+To make a sole custody order, the judge would need to find that shared legal custody would not be in the child’s best interests.

 The issue of sole legal custody ordinarily arises in cases in two distinct scenarios.
-The first scenario is when there is significant misconduct by one parent.
-To rise to the level of significant misconduct there would typically be some level of abuse, neglect, and or abandonment of the child.
-Also relevant is whether there is a history of the parties being unable to make cooperative decisions concerning the child.
+The first scenario is when there’s significant misconduct by one parent.
+To rise to the level of significant misconduct there would typically be some level of abuse, neglect, and/or abandonment of the child.
+Also relevant is whether there’s a history of the parties being unable to make cooperative decisions about the child.
 If these factors are all present in your case, there may be a viable argument for sole legal custody.

-Before we move on to physical custody, it is important to note that asserting a claim for sole legal custody can be a provocative and controversial step in the eyes of the court and the other party.
-That said I highly caution you in making such a request unless and until you have met with a competent divorce or family law lawyer. in short, it may work against you to seek sole legal custody if your case is weak.
+Before we move on to physical custody, it’s important to note that making a claim for sole legal custody can be a provocative and controversial step in the eyes of the court and the other party.
+That said, I highly caution you in making such a request unless and until you have met with a competent divorce or family law lawyer.
+In short, it may work against you to seek sole legal custody if your case is weak.
 And, in the alternative, if you have a strong case, you must take steps in the litigation to preserve your claim for sole legal custody.
 You also would want to make such a claim without negatively impacting the remainder of your case.